London closed 500 churches and opened 423 new mosques.

 423 New Mosques?

 For their “new” mosque claim, Gatestone used a map of mosques in London from MuslimsInBritain.org, a blog dedicated to cataloging British mosques.
-Yet the map itself doesn’t claim to be a catalog of “new” mosques, and a number of mosques included on the map were built well before the year 2000.
-The Finsbury Park Mosque, for instance, was built in the 1990s, and the Leytonstone Mosque was constructed in 1976.
+Yet the map itself didn’t claim to be a catalog of “new” mosques, and a number of mosques included on the map were built well before the year 2000.
+The Finsbury Park Mosque, for instance, was constructed in the 1990s, and the Leytonstone Mosque in 1976.

 500 Closed Churches?

-Gatestone’s claim that 500 churches have closed since 2001 is also based on shoddy research.
-The number comes from a 2012 Wall Street Journal article about a British trend of converting old churches into private homes:
+Gatestone’s claim that 500 churches had closed since 2001 was also based on shoddy research.
+The number came from a 2012 Wall Street Journal article about a British trend of converting old churches into private homes:

 Although it’s still relatively rare in the U.S., the adaptive reuse of churches has become a popular practice in other countries, like the U.K. In 2006, the Royal Institution of Chartered Surveyors found that since 2001, about 500 churches in London alone had been converted into homes.
 In other countries, such as Germany and Russia, people still regard the concept of living in a church as disrespectful, says Bart Kellerhuis of Utrecht-based firm Zecc Architects, which has done several church-to-home conversions in the Netherlands.

-However, what the article did not say was when these churches had actually closed, meaning that some of the converted churches may have closed prior to 2001.
-The figure also excludes any churches that have closed since 2001 that were not converted into houses.
+However, what the article did not state was when these churches had actually closed, meaning that some of the converted churches may have closed prior to 2001.
+The figure also excluded any churches that had closed since 2001 and were not converted into houses.

-The figure also doesn’t account for how many churches in London have opened their doors since 2001.
-Dr. Peter Brierley, a leading expert on British religious statistics and author of the report UK Church Statistics, found that London saw 700 new churches between 2005 and 2012, and that the total number of churches in the United Kingdom actually increased between 2008 and 2013:
+The figure also didn’t account for how many churches in London had opened their doors since 2001.
+Dr. Peter Brierley, a leading expert on British religious statistics and author of the report UK Church Statistics, found that London saw the opening of 700 new churches between 2005 and 2012, and that the total number of churches in the United Kingdom actually increased between 2008 and 2013: